RootKit-Org/AI-Aimbot/Conda/01 - Miniconda install instructions.md

 That's it!
 You have successfully installed Miniconda on your system.

-Now when you open up a terminal you should see a prompt and (base) to indicate no conda enviroment is active.
+Now when you open up a terminal you should see a prompt and (base) to indicate no conda environment is active.

 ![Your console](imgs/console.jpg)